shawn-nyk/tp/docs/DeveloperGuide.md

 Profile.
 Take for example, switching to the company tab.
 Upon the successful switching of tabs, the screen will display a list of companies and also display the information of the last known index of that tab, i.e if the index that was previously saved in that tab was the 3rd index, when switching back to this tab, it will show the information of the 3rd index.

-**Command format**: `switch TYPE`
+**Command format**: `switch TYPE` <br />
-`TYPE` is the type of tab.
+`TYPE` is the type of tab. <br />
 There are three `TYPE`s:
 * `com`
 * `app`
 * `me`

 #### Implementation
-Upon a user’s entry of a valid switch command, a `SwitchCommand` object is created. `SwitchCommand` is a class that extends the Command abstract class as well as having direct association with TabName, an enumeration, as well as having a dependency to the Model interface as it relies on some of its method.
+Upon a user’s entry of a valid switch command, a `SwitchCommand` object is created. `SwitchCommand` is a class that extends the `Command` abstract class as well as having direct association with `TabName`, an enumeration, as well as having a dependency to the `Model` interface as it relies on some of its method.

 <p align="left"><img src="images/switchcommand/SwitchCommandClassDiagram.png" width="70%" height="70%"/></p>